Friedrich Emil Welti

-Friedrich Emil Welti (15 June 1857, Aarau - 8 March 1940, Kehrsatz) was a Swiss business manager and legal historian; one of the most influential figures in the Swiss insurance industry.
+Friedrich Emil Welti commonly known as Fritz Welti (15 June 1857 - 8 March 1940) was a Swiss businessman and legal historian; one of the most influential figures in the Swiss insurance industry.
 His father was the Federal Councilor, Emil Welti and his first wife was Lydia Escher, a major patron of the arts.

 Biography

 When his father was elected to the Federal Council in 1867, the family moved to Bern.
 He received his doctorate in law from the University of Bern in 1880 and moved to Winterthur, to work for the Swiss Accident Insurance Institute.
 He eventually sat on the Board of Directors there and at several other companies; notably the Schweizerische Mobiliar; serving as its President from 1904 to 1937.

 Some of this rapid rise in the industry was a result of his 1883 marriage to Lydia Escher, the only daughter of the politician and industrialist, Alfred Escher.
 One of the artists they patronized was Welti's childhood friend, Karl Stauffer-Bern.
 Not long after their marriage, Lydia and Stauffer began a secret love affair in Rome.
 When this was discovered, she and Karl fled, but Welti's father intervened, had Stauffer arrested and Lydia placed in an insane asylum.
 She was released in 1890, a divorce was granted, and she committed suicide the following year.